GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/html-questions.md

 https://frontendinterviewhandbook.com/html-questions/#table-of-contents
 * What does a `doctype` do?
     - All HTML documents must start with a <!DOCTYPE html> declaration.
-Its sole purpose is to prevent a browser from switching into so-called “quirks mode” when rendering a document, i.e. not following the relevant spec
+Its sole purpose is to prevent a browser from switching into so-called “quirks mode” when rendering a document, i.e. not following the relevant html5 and css3 spec.
+    - history about Netscape and IE
     -   https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode
     -   https://developer.mozilla.org/en-US/docs/Glossary/Doctype
     -   document.doctype